Learn more about our revised in-office safety policies in response to the COVID-19 pandemic.

 Q: I’ve heard that FDA added a description of reports of male infertility to the side effect labels of both Propecia and Proscar (finasteride).
 Is this a likely side effect in your experience? — S.S., Rolling Hills, California

-A: Propecia (finasteride 1mg) may, uncommonly, lead to male infertility by changing the consistency of the male ejaculate as well as decreasing the sperm count.
+A: Propecia (finasteride 1mg) may lead to male infertility not only by changing the consistency of the male ejaculate but by decreasing the sperm count as well, but this is uncommon.

 Ejaculate is a combination of sperm produced by the testes and a viscous fluid made by the prostate.
-Since finasteride shrinks the prostate it make the ejaculate less viscous (more watery).
+Since finasteride shrinks the prostate, it can make the ejaculate less viscous (more watery).

-Most patients taking Propecia and trying to conceive have no issues.
+Most patients trying to conceive will have no issues while taking Propecia.

-If one is trying to conceive for 4-6 months and having difficulty, then it is reasonable to stop taking Propecia.
+If one is having difficulty trying to conceive for 4-6 months, then it is reasonable to stop taking Propecia.

 Q: I have been finasteride for several years.
 My wife and I are currently trying to conceive our first child and it is unclear to me if it is safe to continue taking finasteride during this period.
 Unfortunately, I have not been able to get a clear position via the Internet.
 Most people commenting on it are on blogs and the response goes both ways – some say it’s ok, others say stop.
 While I know that it’s imperative that a pregnant woman not touch the medicine, can you please let me know if I can continue taking the medicine while trying to conceive? — M.K., Edgeworth, PA